redthing1/idapro_docker/README.md

 # idapro_docker

-ida pro docker server with domain api
+a docker image for ida pro 9.x+ that exposes a [rpyc](https://rpyc.readthedocs.io/en/latest/) service with the new [ida-domain](https://github.com/hexrayssa/ida-domain) api